 \item A stack $S$ of undersubscribed projects $p_j$, such that $\rho_j$ is non-empty, is created;

 \item A variable $\beta_j$ for each project $p_j$ which records whether $p_j$ is already in $S$.

 \end{itemize}

-These data structures can be initialised in O$(m)$ time where $m$ is the total length of all student preference lists.
+These data structures can be initialised in $O(m)$ time where $m$ is the total length of student preference lists.

 Execution of Algorithm \ref{Alg:APPROX_SPA-S_stable_3bibp} proceeds as follows.
 For each iteration of the while loop a project $p_j$ is taken from stack $S$.
 Project $p_j$ must be undersubscribed and have non-empty list $\rho_j$.
-The first tuple from $\rho_j$, $(s_i,r)$ is removed and if $s_i$ would prefer to be assigned to $p_j$ than $M(s_i)$ (found by comparing $r$ and $\alpha_i$) then we remove pair $(s_i,M(s_i))$ from $M$ and add $(s_i,p_j)$, updating $\alpha_i$.
-Now, $M(s_i)$ is certainly an undersubscribed project and it is added to $S$ (unless it already exists on $S$).
+The first student $s_i$ from $\rho_j$, is removed and if $s_i$ would prefer to be assigned to $p_j$ than $p_k = M(s_i)$ (found by comparing ranking list entries for $p_j$ and $p_k$) then we remove pair $(s_i,p_k)$ from $M$ and add $(s_i,p_j)$.
+Now, $p_k$ is certainly an undersubscribed project and it is added to $S$ (unless it already exists on $S$).
 Whether or not $(s_i,p_j)$ is added to $M$, $p_j$ may still be undersubscribed.
 If $\rho_j$ is non-empty and $p_j$ is undersubscribed, then $p_j$ is added to $S$.